Android routing guide

 When to upgrade

-Upgrade when you need advanced routing capacity beyond basic VPN access.
+Upgrade when you need advanced routing capacity beyond basic routing access.

 - More parallel routes.